-Bart also talks about the carnivore diet, his results so far and why he believes it is the best, long-term diet for his own optimal health.
+Bart also talks about the benefits and myths of a carnivore diet, his personal results so far and why he believes it is the best, long-term diet for his own optimal health.

-Today, we also get a chance to talk about Bart’s personal experiences in academia and why he chose to leave that world.
+We also get a chance to talk about Bart’s personal experiences in academia and why he chose to leave that world.

 Which, coupled with the influence money has on research results and the common nutritional guidelines we are given, can make it quite difficult to make sense of all the conflicting information.

 The good news is, with more and more people taking matters into their own hands, experimenting with their diets and sharing their own stories, Bart believes the evidence will speak for itself.